 If you have been a close contact of a positive individual:

 Who is a “close contact”?
-Anyone who was within 6 feet of a positive individual for a cumulative 15 minutes or more over the course of 48 hours prior to their symptoms or positive result.
+Anyone who was with a positive individual for a cumulative 15 minutes or more over the course of 48 hours prior to their symptoms or positive result.

 If you have questions: